ernest-bruce/human-internet/humanity/humanity.md

 · if your data is not encrypted and the entity’s systems are breached, the entity is accountable for its loss and misuse

 reliability is also paramount
-· the software that makes up the backbone of the human·internet (the foundation·software) will be released every five years, after two years of development, two years of engineering testing, two years of user testing, and one year of integration and upgrade testing (engineering and user testing run concurrently)
+· the software that makes up the backbone of the human·internet (the foundation·software) is released every five years, after two years of development, two years of engineering testing, two years of user testing, and one year of integration and upgrade testing (engineering and user testing run concurrently)
-· the foundation·software will comprise software technologies and components that have been in use without problems for at least five years
+· the foundation·software comprises software technologies and components that have been in use without problems for at least five years
-· except for security issues, such software will not be updated until the next release of the human·internet’s software
+· except for security issues, such software is not updated until the next release of the human·internet’s software

 &nbsp;